priv-kweihmann/oelint-adv/README.md

 As every linter this tool is sometimes extra picky, but for the good of it, not just to bug people.
 Especially for novice users it might be a help to avoid the most common pitfalls of bitbake recipes.

-The tool does handle includes/requires automatically so you don't have to pass them via CLI.
+The tool does handle includes/requires automatically, so you don't have to pass them via CLI.

-**NOTE**: .bbappend-files have to be passed via CLI - these are NOT gathered automatically
+**NOTE**: .bbappend-files have to be passed via CLI - these are NOT gathered automatically.

 ## Install